filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag should normally be disabled, as it is mainly used by the Gentoo team, testers and developers.

 ### unwind
 Only works if the `gallium` flag is enabled.
-Pass the `-Dlibunwind=true` option to the meson build command.
+Pass the `-Dlibunwind=enabled` option to the meson build command.
 Use the `libunwind` library to generate backtraces for debugging messages.

 This flag should normally be disabled and is only useful for debugging purposes.

 ### vaapi
 This feature only works with one of the `r600`, `radeonsi` and `nouveau` Gallium3D driver and therefore requires the `gallium` flag to be enabled.
-Pass the `-Dgallium-va=true` and the `-Dva-libs-path=/usr/lib/va/drivers` options to the meson build command.
+Pass the `-Dgallium-va=enabled` and the `-Dva-libs-path=/usr/lib/va/drivers` options to the meson build command.
 Enable support for the VA API (Video-Acceleration API) via the `libva` library to gain an access to graphics hardware acceleration capabilities for video processing.
 Support accelerated encoding and decoding of the MPEG2, VC-1, H.264/AVC, etc. video codecs.

 It is recommended to enable this flag if there is a need to deal with encoding and decoding video files using a compatible GPU, e.g. AMD.